 How much water should a cat drink?

-Because in a nutshell: your cat’s wild ancestors originated from the desert.
+If this sounds a bit…well, less, it’s just how your cat is built.
+Your cat’s wild ancestors originated from the desert.
 Aka, hot, dry climates where they mostly didn’t need a ton of water to get by.
 It’s why modern day cats have adapted to live on relatively small amounts of water.
-(So they don’t actually need to drink a ton of water per day to stay healthy.
+(So they don’t actually need to drink a ton of water per day to stay healthy.)

 What else can influence how much water my cat drinks?